prakharmehta95/Thesis/2-Utility_Death_Spiral/Lancaster/data/Readme.md

-The Solar PV Adoption model for Cambridge processes the following files at initialization:
+The Solar PV Adoption model for Lancaster processes the following files at initialization:

 - Hourly Solar Output.xlsx (5 capacities and 4 orientations)
 - Hourly_Demand_PB.xlsx